 "Work the World have donated a lot to our ward because they’ve seen the situation of our patients.
 We’re so thankful for all the help they’ve extended to our medical centre." - Rose Karen Hijosa, Senior Nurse — The Philippines

-We're proud to say that in 2018 we donated well over half a million dollars to our partner hospitals and clinics.
+We're proud to say that in 2019 we donated over $575,000 USD to our partner hospitals and clinics.
 We achieved this by putting aside a fixed amount to each of our partner hospitals for every student they host.

 We also make sure to recognise individual staff for both their dedication to patients and enthusiasm for knowledge-sharing with students.